BereDarius/nestjs-starter-app/README.md

 $ yarn doc
 ```

+This will generate a `documentation` folder and start a local server at `http://localhost:8080`.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.